Snyk CLI with Maven and Gradle

 The Snyk CLI tests Maven and Gradle Projects as follows:

-Snyk CLI with Gradle: To build the dependency graph, Snyk integrates with Gradle and inspects the dependencies returned by the build.
+Snyk CLI with Gradle: To build the dependency graph, Snyk integrates with Gradle and inspects the dependencies reported by the tool.
 The following manifest files are supported:

 build.gradle